yliu-cs/IELTS/Speak/Speak Note.md

 			* placed an order online
 			* 糟糕的服务
 				* Bought 3 month ago, but one month later
-				* there was a problem with ...
+				* there was a problem with the robot
-				* I found that it alwasy got tangled up with my charge cable
+				* I found it alwasy got tangled up with my charge cable
 				* so I had to keep an eye on it when it was working
 				* It's not as smart as it advertised
 				* I mean it was really wasted of my time
-				* I couldn't focus on my work
+				* I couldn't focus on my own work
 				* When I seek for help, staff asked me to wait
 				* around one hour later to solve this problem
 				* they were busy on talking with their potential customers